underscoreio/essential-scala-doodle-case-study/src/pages/typeclasses/typeclasses.md

 This is a perfect application for type classes.
 We have two types (`EventStream` and `List`) that share a common interface but don't share a common useful supertype.
 In fact their are many other types that have an API much like `EventStreams` (in the standard library, `Option` and `Future` come to mind, while in Essential Scala we have implemented some of these methods for types like `Sum`).
 A few type classes would allow us to unify a whole load of otherwise different types, and allow us to talk in a more abstract way about operations over them.

 So, what should our type classes be?
 We have briefly discussed functors---things that have a `map` method.
 What about `join` and `scanLeft`?
 Things that can be joined are called applicative functors, or just applicatives for short.
 Our scan operation has the same signature as `scanLeft` on a `List`.
-There is no standard type class so we'll create our own called `Scanable`.
+There is no standard type class so we'll create our own called `Scannable`.
 Finally we'll through `Monads` into the mix, even though `EventStream` doesn't have `flatMap` method, because they are so useful in other contexts.

 We have an informal idea of the type classes.
 Now let's get specific.
 For a type `F[A]`